synchronocy/Discord-Chat-Monitor/README.md

-Not implicitly aimed at discord. all clients suck - it just so happens that this one sucks more.
+Not implicitly aimed at Discord.
+All clients suck - it just so happens that this one sucks more.